MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-run-adf-pipeline.md

 3. Click "Save" button.

-## Monitor the Data workflow DAG and trigger it from Apache Airflow UI.
+## Monitor the Data workflow DAG and run it from Apache Airflow UI.

-1. The saved dag files are loaded in the Apache Airflow UI.
-You can monitor them by clicking on "Monitor in Apache Airflow" button.
+1. After saving, the DAG files are automatically loaded into the Apache Airflow UI.
+To monitor them, click on the "Monitor in Apache Airflow" button.

    :::image type="content" source="media/data-workflows/monitor-dag.png" alt-text="Screenshot to monitor the Airflow DAG.":::